 It’d be nice if 30 seconds of gentle pressure got the job done but in my case it was more like masochistic kneading of the knots with my knuckles for about an hour.
 Eventually the knots went away and all I was left with was sore, slightly bruised muscles.

 Also, make sure to consider a supplement such as magnesium to help to relax your muscles.
 Magnesium is known for its relaxing effect, it can go a long way towards lessening muscle cramps and spasms.
-You can read my article on the best workout supplements here.
+You can read my article on the best Crossfit supplements here.

 According to renowned triggerpoint therapist William Huhn, here are the steps you should take once you’ve rooted out that knot.